Pottery type collections

 Comparative clay sample collection

 The CTL also curates clay samples from throughout Florida and neighboring areas that document geographic variability in clay mineralogy and chemistry.
-To date, we have catalogued over 300 samples from 46 Florida counties, 78 from Georgia, and 64 from various other areas of the southeastern United States, the Caribbean, and Central and South America.
+To date, we have catalogued over 300 samples from 47 Florida counties, and many others from Georgia, and other areas of the southeastern United States, the Caribbean, and Central and South America.
 This collection is being steadily augmented each year through the efforts of FLMNH staff as well as submissions by unaffiliated researchers.
 Clay samples are processed to make test bars and fired clay briquettes are thin sectioned for comparative analysis.
 More Information.

 Want to submit a sample?
 We welcome new materials.
 In general, we request approximately one full quart-sized plastic bag of each sample.
 Please contact us to discuss your submission before mailing your clays.
 Complete the Submission Form electronically or by hand and return it to us with your clay sample.
 We also offer an online version of the form using Google Forms: Submission Form.